 The seminary is the place where a man is formed mind, body, and soul into the image of Jesus Christ.
-Seminaries are not places where men walk around in silence all day chanting in Latin.
-Rather, they are places of joy, camaraderie, and deep learning!
-Today’s seminarians experience the best formation the Church offers!
+Seminaries are places of joy, camaraderie, and deep learning!
+Today’s seminarians experience the best formation the Catholic Church offers.

-In order to become Catholic priest, a man must fulfill three basic requirements: a college degree, 2 years of Philosophy study, and 4 years of Theology study.
 Some men enter seminary while still in college and so they attend College Seminary.
-Once they get a degree, they can transfer to Major Seminary.
+Once they get a degree, including at least two years of Philosophy study, they can transfer to Theology study, also called Major Seminary.

 When a man reaches a certain point in his discernment, if he wants to discover if priesthood is his true vocation, he has to go to seminary.
 It should be stressed that entering seminary is a stage of discernment, not a decision to definitely become a priest.

 Overview of Applying to Seminary

 Discernment always happens with the help of the Church.
 The diocese needs to get to know you better before offering you a seminary application.